sirthias/swave/docs/src/paradox/introduction/reactive-streams.md

 ================

-[Reactive Streams][Reactive Streams] (RS) is an initiative to provide a standard for asynchronous stream processing with non-blocking back pressure.
+[Reactive Streams][Reactive Streams] (RS) is an initiative to provide a standard for asynchronous stream processing with non-blocking backpressure.
 At its core it defines a **protocol** for moving streaming data across an asynchronous boundary (e.g. between threads or machines) in a way that allows both sides to run within bounded memory (no unlimited buffering) and without any blocking.